kubeflow/community/how-to/donate_project.md

 1. Project Name
     -

-1. Why this project is valuable to the Kubeflow Community -
+1. Why is this project is valuable to the Kubeflow Community?
+    -

+1. Why is it beneficial for this project to be a part of the Kubeflow Community?
+    -

 1. List of integrations with Kubeflow Core components (and potential) -